gracco/sysadmin-interview-questions/README.md

     - socket file

 * What is the difference between a process and a thread?
 And parent and child processes after a fork system call?
-  - A fork it's identical process as the parent but with new PID, it has a own memory share, and runs independently from the parent.
+  - A fork it's an identical process as the parent but with new PID, it has a own memory share, and runs independently from the parent.
 A thread it's a lightweight process and usually it's just a CPU state with the process containing the remainings.
 A threads require less overhead then forking or spawning a new process, because doesn't have a new system virtual memory space and environment.
   - Both child and parent process have different PIDs, neither process access the variables of each other, the child process ctime, uptime, stime, cutime and cstime subrotines are set to 0.

 * What is the difference between exec and fork?